DerGuru/The-Resonant/New Chapters/Part4/P4-01_New_Beginning.md

 Three months after the ritual, Jason sat across from Elyra in the warehouse they'd come to think of as headquarters.

 The space had transformed.
 What was once a simple concrete shell now served as a dojo, a classroom, a planning room.
-It hummed with the energy of potential—conduits pulsed softly, lights adjusted to optimal spectrums, air filtered and conditioned.
+It hummed with the energy of potential - conduits pulsed softly, lights adjusted to optimal spectrums, air filtered and conditioned.

 Elyra looked different too.
 No longer just a strategist or caretaker, she had become a mentor in every sense.
 Her posture was more assured, her movements precise and deliberate.
 Teaching had ignited a new flame in her, one that pushed against the shadows of her past.